-We expect to add approximately 50 stores to TJX International in fiscal 2017 and plan to increase selling square footage by approximately 8%.
+We expect to add approximately 49 stores to TJX International in fiscal 2018, which would increase selling square footage by approximately 6%.
+We plan to rebrand the Trade Secret stores to T.K.
+Maxx stores during fiscal 2018.

-General Corporate Expense
+General Corporate Expense:

-Fiscal Year Ended Dollars in millions January 30, 2016 January 31, 2015 February 1, 2014 General corporate expense \$ 395.6 \$ 324.4 \$ 329.5
+Fis scal Year Ende ed Dollars in millions January 28, 2017 January 28, January 30, J 2017 2016 January 31, 2015 General corporate expense \$ 408.2 \$ 395.6 \$ 324.4

 General corporate expense for segment reporting purposes represents those costs not specifically related to the operations of our business segments.
 Virtually all general corporate expenses are included in selling, general and administrative expenses.
+The increase in general corporate expense for fiscal 2017 is driven by continued investments in corporate systems and technology along with increases in compensation, benefits and professional services.
+These increases were partially offset by the impact of lower contributions to the TJX charitable foundations in fiscal 2017 than fiscal 2016.

 Increased contributions to the TJX charitable foundations, higher incentive compensation accruals due to our above-plan performance and costs related to the acquisition of Trade Secret in Australia accounted for approximately \$61 million of the increase in general corporate expense in fiscal 2016 as compared to fiscal 2015.